parinfer/parinfer.js/lib/test/cases/indent-mode.md

      |)
 ```

-But even when exiting to Paren Mode we still want to remove any unmatched
-close-parens.
+When in Paren Mode we must abide by its rules to stay balanced.

 ```in
 (foo